named-data/NDN-CCL-API/face.rst

 Face.registerPrefix Method
 --------------------------

-Request NDN network to forward Interests for the specified :ref:`name prefix <Name>` towards the face.
+Register prefix with the connected NDN hub and call onInterest when a matching interest is received.

 .. note::

-    The current API is limited to registering the specified prefix only on a direclty connected NDN hub (e.g., local NDN daemon).
+    The current API is limited to registering a prefix only with a direclty connected NDN hub (e.g., the local NDN daemon).

 .. note::

     **C++ only**: Your application must call :ref:`processEvents`.
+The onInterest callback is called on the same thread that calls processEvents.

 :[C++]: